Linked partition ideals and Euclidean billiard partitions: Introduction

-Recall that to discover the generating function identity in Theorem \ref{th:ADR}, Andrews, Dragovi{\'c} and Radnovi{\'c} utilized the idea of \textit{separable integer partition classes} which was later systematically studied by Andrews in \cite{And2020}.
-However, our derivation of Theorem \ref{th:EE} relies on a totally different approach, which absorbs ideas from \textit{linked partition ideals} introduced by Andrews in the 1970s.
-The interested reader may consult \cite[Chapter 8]{And1976} or \cite[Section 2]{CL2018} for a detailed account of linked partition ideals.
+To establish Theorem \ref{th:ADR}, Andrews, Dragovi{\'c} and Radnovi{\'c} utilized the technique of \emph{separable integer partition classes}, which was later systematically elaborated by Andrews in \cite{And2022}.
+However, our derivation of the above trivariate generating function identities relies on a different approach by absorbing ideas from \emph{linked partition ideals} introduced by Andrews \cite{And1972,And1974b,And1975} in the 1970s and reflourished by Chern and Li \cite{CL2018} quite recently.
+In particular, a major advantage of the framework of linked partition ideals is that it allows us to freely insert new parameters to count additional partition statistics that are closely related to the shape of the partitions in question.

-Next, we see that Condition (E1) in Definition \ref{def:EE12} constrains the parity of each adjacent parts.
-Our second objective is to study twin siblings of partitions in $\sD_{OO\times}$.

-\begin{definition} We denote by $\sD_{EE\times}$ the set of integer partitions into distinct parts such that \begin{itemize}[align=left, leftmargin=2.5em, itemindent=0pt, labelsep=0pt, labelwidth=2.5em] \item[(O1)] adjacent parts are never both even. \end{itemize} Further, we denote by $\sD_{EE\times}^O$ the set of integer partitions in $\sD_{EE\times}$ with an additional restriction that \begin{itemize}[align=left, leftmargin=2.5em, itemindent=0pt, labelsep=0pt, labelwidth=2.5em] \item[(O2)] the smallest part is odd. \end{itemize} \end{definition}